mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 This will create one pbs/slurm job per executable job-folder.
 A number of options are possible to select the number of processors, the account or queue, the walltime, etc. To examine them, do ``%launch scattered --help``.
-Most default values should be contained in :py:data:`lada.default_pbs`.
+Most default values should be contained in :py:data:`pylada.default_pbs`.
 The number of processors is by default equal to the even number closest to the number of atoms in the structure (apparently, this is a recommended VASP default).
 The number of processes can be given both as an integer, or as function which takes